Learn how a few extra steps can improve your decision-making see more

 ABOUT THE SPEAKER:

 Mark Kerschner is an Angel Investor, Advisory Board Member, and Board Member.
 He began his career with PWC in NYC and has been a CFO of both public and private companies, working in the chemical, engineering, and pharma industries.
 Currently, he serves as a Board member and CFO of Seneca Therapeutics, Inc. He is an active member of the Broad Street Angels, Mid Atlantic Bio Angels (MABA), and Keiretsu Forum.
+Click here to watch his keynote address.

 Here's how a thorough due diligence process can protect your investment interests. see more